 Alex Andrade-Walz is a startup marketing veteran and founder of Revenue Hacker, a Seattle-based consultancy that helps early-stage tech companies grow and scale their businesses.
 He’s equal parts storyteller and data geek, and always open to talking shop with other marketers and entrepreneurs.
 You can reach him on LinkedIn or Twitter.

 Any of the email marketing solutions (Mailchimp, GetResponse, Active Campaigns, etc.).
 It’s less about the choice of software, and more about the fact that you’re engaging your leads and customers with regular, personalized content.
-Many companies focus too much on the acquisition side; but if those customers are one-time buyers, it’s going to be very hard to scale or even make a profit.
+Many companies focus too much on the acquisition side; but if those engaged customers are one-time buyers, it’s going to be very hard to scale or even make a profit.

 Use location as a tool.